 Another idea to keep your scalp healthy and protect thin hair is to ditch the daily lather in favor of using dry shampoos.
 An added bonus: Minimizing how often you wash your hair means you can take a break from the heat of your hairdryer.

 Opt for GRO Dry Shampoo, which fuses the elements of traditional dry shampoos with plant-powered phyto-actives that promote and encourage a healthier hair and scalp ecosystem.
-The lightweight, talc-free dry shampoo is scalp-balancing and volumizing.
+The lightweight dry shampoo is made without talc and benzene and is scalp-balancing and volumizing.
 Plus it absorbs excessive oil, sweat and odors, which leave hair looking, smelling and feeling clean.

 Start a Scalp-Care Routine